-The beverage industry is constantly evolving as it reacts to consumer trends and needs.
+The beverage industry is constantly evolving as it reacts to consumer trends and needs, including the rising popularity of NOLO drinks (non or low alcoholic).
 The UK manufactured £10.9 billion worth of beer, whiskey and soft drinks in 2017, and it is an incredibly competitive landscape with 240 major soft drink manufacturers alone.
 Therefore, those within the industry are looking for any advantage or edge that they can find.
 One such advantage can be found within secondary packaging – if a manufacturer can reliably package their beverage products at high speeds, it stands them in good stead to minimise downtime and waste.

 Beverage production lines are notoriously fast paced, with small margins and a vast quantity of product flowing through the production line.
 Therefore, any issues with the secondary packaging which could lead to a slowing down of the production line, downtime, mistakes in packaging, or waste could potentially damage the bottom line of a beverage producer.

 We look at the unique challenges faced by beverage producers with their secondary packaging today, and look to future trends and the potential impact they could have on drinks manufacturers.

 If you would like to save the guide for future reference you can download a designed version here.

 Any beverage producer that has a turnover of over £2 million and handles over 50 tonnes of packaging a year has a legal responsibility to record and reduce their waste annually.
 This combined with the current consumer attention on sustainability, magnified by David Attenborough’s Blue Planet series, extinction rebellion, and Greta Thunberg’s protest has made sustainability a key area for beverage producers.